ACESLabUCSD/FASE_HostCPU/scd/README.md

 2- e_init
 3- g_input
 4- e_input
+5- dffs' output
+6- gates' output

-5- gates' output (A gate's output index is same as the gate's index plus the
-	gate output offset which is equal to size of init and input wires.)
+The output index of a dff or gate is same as the its index plus the gate output offset which is equal to size of init and input wires.)

 ## SCD Format
 Unlike JustGarble's SCD, TinyGarble's SCD is in ASCII format and human-readable.